 Auguste Rodin was a French sculptor whose works are among the most recognizable in the world.
 He was a pioneer of modern sculpture and is best known for his iconic pieces such as The Thinker and The Kiss.
 His works of art are characterized by their emotional intensity and their highly realistic detail.
+Following is our collection on famous quotes by Auguste Rodin on art, life, love.

 Patience is also a form of action.